bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 However, in some locales, the work with the Translate site is not up to speed.
 We will continue to support bundled translations because of this.

 ## Changelog

+**Version 3.0.0**
+Major update with potentially breaking changes.

+We are now finally respecting not to set any tracking cookies unless the user has actually accepted all cookies.
+We keep a running list of trackers that we disable automatically.
+From analytics to marketing.
+You can modify the list of trackers via filters in the code.

+To support this, the plugin has been extended quite a bit.
+There are numerous new strings, filters and options.

+We have also added a new style, "take over", if you'd prefer to force the user to make a choice before allowing them into your website.
+The "overlay" style has now been made the default one for new installs.

 **Version 2.0.5**